-Yes, Paul tells the church four times — the Romans, the Corinthians, the Thessalonians — to great one another with a holy kiss.
-And Peter says to greet one another with a kiss of love (1 Peter 5:14).
+Paul tells the church four times — the Romans, the Corinthians, the Thessalonians — to greet one another with “a holy kiss”.
+And Peter says to greet one another with “a kiss of love” (5:14).
 And I would say that has at least three implications for us.

-It doesn’t seem to me that Paul and Peter tell the church to greet one another with a holy kiss, meaning: You dare not even see one another without kissing one another.
+It doesn’t seem to me that when Paul and Peter tell the church to greet one another with a holy kiss, they mean that we dare not even see one another without kissing one another.
 It is not that kind of rule.
-For instance: If you walk out of this room while we are having tea and you walk back into the room, I need to greet you with a kiss.
-Or if I see you between classes at 9:00, I need to kiss you and if I see you after that class as we are walking down the hall, I need to kiss you again.
-Paul and Peter were not prescribing that kind of precisions.
+For instance, if you walk out of this room while we are having tea, and you walk back into the room, it’s not like I need to greet you with a kiss.
+Or if I see you between classes at 9:00, I need to kiss you, and if I see you after that class as we are walking down the hall, I need to kiss you again.
+Paul and Peter were not prescribing that kind of precision.

-They were saying: Take the physical, familial expression of endearment and use it in a way that is holy to express your love for one another.
-And he didn’t prescribe that it had to be done every single time you see one another fresh for the full time.
-He just said: Use it.
-Use it.
-Do it.
+They were saying to take the physical, familial expression of endearment, and use it in a way that is holy to express your love for one another.
+And he didn’t prescribe that it had to be done every single time you see one another fresh for the first time.
+They just said to use it and do it.
 And I think that we would do well to think of ways that we might include a holy kiss in our greetings, especially perhaps for very dear friends after very long absences.
-And I am mainly thinking of people of the same sex here, because I think you have to be so careful with kissing people of the opposite sex.
+And I am mainly thinking of people of the same sex here because I think you have to be so careful with kissing people of the opposite sex.

 There are two men in my life who kiss me when I see them.
-I don’t see them but once or twice a year, and they kiss me on the cheek after these months of separation.
-Only two.
-There used to be three, and now my father is in heaven.
+I don’t see them but once or twice a year sometimes, and they kiss me on the cheek after these months of separation.
+There used to be three, and now my father is in heaven, so there are only two.
 And frankly, it means a great deal to me that these brothers put a kiss on my cheek.
 Both of them are manly, thoughtful, self-controlled guys.
 It means one thing: “You, John Piper, are precious to me.
-I value our friendship very highly though we don’t see each other very often.”
+I value our friendship very highly, though we don’t see each other very often.”
 That is what it means.

-Second, what Paul and Peter are making plain here is to stress that the ordinary kiss — and it is just an ordinary word for kiss — should be made holy by the Christian church rather than being abandoned.
+Second, what Paul and Peter are making plain here is to stress that the ordinary kiss — and it is just an ordinary kiss — should be made holy by the Christian church, rather than being abandoned.
 So there is a lesson here for us.
-He says “a holy kiss.”
+They say “a holy kiss.”
 Kissing is not uniquely Christian.
 It is not a uniquely Christian affection.
-And what the apostles say is: Take it from the world and sanctify it.
+And what the apostles do is say: Take it from the world and sanctify it.
 Make it holy.
 Devote it to God.
 Make it say something about the Holy One.
 Include God in your hearts and in your thoughts when you greet one another with this ordinary, culturally common greeting.